xmaptools/XMapTools_Developers/Compilation.md

 - Run the program RESET_CONFIG
-- Run install_XMapTools_MATLAB.m if you work from a new directory (recommended)
+- Run Install_XMapTools_MATLAB.m if you work from a new directory (recommended)
 - Run CleanDirectory.m to perform the pre-compilation cleaning tasks
 - Open the App Designer (open XMapTools or start XMapTools)
 - Change hardcoded version in the startup function